Crocodilia

 The thick upper and lower eyelids remain still as the opaque nictitating membrane moves diagonally across the eyeball which has not retracted.
 Also seen is the heavy ‘brow’ to which the upper eyelid is attached.

 Nictitating membrane blink with globe retraction in a Phillipine crocodile (Crocodylus mindorensis).
+From this angle, the membrane appears to be arising from inside the lower lid.
 Played back at 30% speed.

 In the Nile crocodile (Crocodylus niloticus), globe retraction is so marked that, as both eyelids come together, they sink momentarily into the orbit).